pnp/sp-dev-fx-webparts/samples/react-svg-to-json-converter/README.md

 ## Summary

 This web part allows users to read SVGs from a SharePoint library, select one of them and have the code converted into a JSON format that is ready to be used in a SharePoint List in advanced formatting.
-Users can both copy the JSON to their clipboard or select a list from a given site and then directly apply the format to a column of of a Site of a Library of their choice
+Users can both copy the JSON to their clipboard or select a list from a given site and then directly apply the format to a column of of a Site of a Library of their choice.

 ![svg converter in action](../react-svg-to-json-converter/assets/webpart-with-site-selector.png)